-Andy has been one of the main architects of the SRM Governance Initiative since its launch in 2010.
-He has a background in climate policy and began working on geoengineering when he led the production of the Royal Society’s Geoengineering the climate
+Andy has been the main architect of the SRM Governance Initiative since its launch in 2010, responsible for the focus on the Global South, the programme of engagement workshops, and the creation of the DECIMALS Fund.
+His background is in climate policy and he began working on geoengineering in 2008 when he led the production of the Royal Society’s Geoengineering the climate

-report, starting in 2008.
-Since then he's worked on SRM at the Harvard Kennedy School (USA) and the Institute for Advanced Sustainability Studies (Germany), and he was also a member of the UN Convention on Biological Diversity’s expert working group on geoengineering.
-He's currently an Honorary Senior Research Fellow at the University of Bristol, UK.
+report.
+He then moved into academia to research SRM governance at the Harvard Kennedy School and the Institute for Advanced Sustainability Studies, Potsdam.
+Andy was a member of the UN Convention on Biological Diversity’s expert working group on geoengineering and is currently an Honorary Senior Research Fellow at the University of Bristol, UK.

 Peter was trained in the UK, obtaining his BSC in agricultural zoology from the University of Glasgow and his PhD from the University of Leeds.
 In 2003, he joined TWAS, becoming responsible for the organization’s programmatic activities aimed at building scientific capacity in developing countries.
 In 2013 he became coordinator of IAP, the InterAcademy Partnership, while retaining his duties under the TWAS Science Policy/Science Diplomacy Programme.